takezoe/resty/README.md

 </context-param>
 ```

-## Dynamic LogBack configuration
+## Log console

-You can change log level of LogBack loggers dynamically via Web UI at `http://localhost:8080/logger-ui/`.
+Resty provides a log console at `http://localhost:8080/logger-ui/`.
+You can change log level of LogBack loggers dynamically, download log files and tail log file on this console.

 ![Dynamic LogBack configuration](dynamic-logback.png)